macro-wave/sos_rando/tracker_help.md

 # Helpful Tracker Info
 ***

+### VANILLA TRACKER MODE
+To open the vanilla (non-randomizer) version of the tracker, go to `Settings > Installed Packages > Other > SoS Randomizer Tracker > Vanilla Map Tracker`.

+This version is for players who want to use the pack with a normal playthrough of Sea of Stars and track all the treasure chests and progression items as they go.
+It strictly follows the progression of the game starting from Zenith Academy.

+**Important:** The options in the options panel will *break* the vanilla logic, with the exception of Skip Prologue.

 ### RANDOMIZER OPTIONS PANEL
 The options panel drops down from the gear icon in the top left tabbed section.